Major v. Deputy Head (Department of Fisheries and Oceans)

 21 Mr. Morrison noted that the fishery officers were tired.
 For safety reasons, and because the operation’s objective had been met, he and his colleague decided to cancel the second part of the operation.
 Since the authorized overtime had been considerably exceeded, he then proposed to the fishery officers that they voluntarily change shifts, meaning that the employer would no longer be required to pay 3.75 hours of overtime under the collective agreement.
 According to Mr. Morrison, that proposal was to the fishery officers’ advantage.
 However, after the proposal had been made and while they were still at sea, things became heated.
 Mr. Morrison then understood that he could no longer do anything to resolve the situation.

 23 In cross-examination, Mr. Morrison stated that the grievor was present during the overtime incident but that she did not say anything.
-Shop Steward Mario Moreau and another fishery officer spoke.
+Union steward Mario Moreau and another fishery officer spoke.
 When Mr. Morrison told the fishery officers that he would honour the schedule already established, the other officer began to argue.
-Mr. Morrison then asked the Shop Steward and the other officer to go on another boat.
+Mr. Morrison then asked the union steward and the other officer to go on another boat.

 24 For the grievor’s work objectives, Mr. Morrison stated that his predecessor had set them.
 Once completed, the grievor’s performance review was sent to Mr. Sylvestre, who added his handwritten notes.